South Carolina

 Comply with federal requirements.
 Ensure compliance with HIPAA, GLBA, COPPA, and other federal privacy laws that apply to your industry.

 Insurance licensees.
-If your business is licensed by the South Carolina Department of Insurance, ensure full compliance with the Insurance Data Security Act, including maintaining a written information security program, conducting risk assessments, and meeting the 72-hour cybersecurity event notification requirement.
+If your business is licensed by the South Carolina Department of Insurance, ensure full compliance with the Insurance Data Security Act, including maintaining a written information security program, conducting risk assessments, meeting the 72-hour cybersecurity event notification requirement, and understanding the penalty exposure of up to $30,000 per willful violation.

 More South Carolina Laws